 Outsource or Automate Your Marketing

 Many small business owners attempt to manage their own social media accounts, but they may not have the know-how or skills needed to maximize their time on the several social media platforms.
 It also relies on the business owner being familiar with multiple social media platforms and savvy enough to keep up-to-date with their uses and changes.
 You could hire a social media manager, but that can be a big expense for a small business.
-Instead, using Select Hub, can do the heavy lifting on your social media accounts while you focus on the business.
+Instead, look into tools that can help.
+Some of my favorites are Hootsuite, Coschedule, and Buffer.
+There are a few others that I want to try.
+I will let you know when I do.

 Keep It As Your Side Hustle